box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 - [.NET][windows-migration]
 - [Swift][ios-migration]

-### Migrating from Box Next Generation SDKs to core Box SDK `v10`
+### Migration from Box Next Generation SDKs

-Follow detailed migrations guides to migrate from from Box Next Generation SDKs to Box core SDK `v10`:
+Follow detailed migration guides to migrate from from the Box Next Generation SDKs to the Box core SDK `v10`:

 - [Python][python-migration-v10]
 - [TypeScript/Node][ts-migration-v10]